three white hands on top of each other

 ZERBRINA PEEL

-We collaborate with a broad range of partners to offer placements within local authorities, healthcare trusts, and organisations from the voluntary and independent sectors, all of which are within a 25-mile radius of our leafy High Wycombe Campus.
+We offer placement opportunities with a wide range of partners, including local authorities, healthcare trusts, and organisations in the voluntary and independent sectors, all within a 25-mile radius of our High Wycombe campus.

 I chose to study at BNU because of a range of different career prospects, high reputation in health and and social care courses and work experience opportunities.